MantisWare/commit-ai/docs/features.md

 - joins the results.

 If a provider call fails with a **timeout-like error**, CommitAI retries by chunking the diff into smaller pieces and combining the results.

+### Commit size guardrails

+CommitAI can enforce limits to prevent overly large commits:

+- **Maximum files**: When `CMT_MAX_FILES` is set, CommitAI rejects commits with more staged files than the limit.
+- **Maximum diff size**: When `CMT_MAX_DIFF_BYTES` is set, CommitAI rejects commits when the diff exceeds the byte limit.
+- Both guardrails provide clear error messages with actionable suggestions (split commits, unstage files, or adjust limits).

 ---